benjamn/immutable-tuple/README.md

 );
 ```

+However, because tuples are immutable and always distinct from any of their arguments, it is not possible for a `tuple` to contain itself, nor to contain another `tuple` that contains the original `tuple`, and so forth.

 Since `tuple` objects are identical when (and only when) their elements are identical, any two tuples can be compared for equality in constant time, regardless of how many elements they contain.

 This behavior also makes `tuple` objects useful as keys in a `Map`, or elements in a `Set`, without any extra hashing or equality logic: